hollasch/LSON/README.md

   + Graphs are delimited with `[%` and `%]` tokens (no whitespace is allowed between delimiter characters.)
-  + Each node has associated data.
+  + Each node may or may not have associated data.
   + Each edge may or may not have associated data.
   + Nodes may be unnamed, in which case they are referenced by index.
   + Nodes may be named, in which case they are referenced by name.
   + Edges may be directed or undirected.
   + An edge may leave and arrive at the same node.
-  + There may be many edges between a pair of nodes.
+  + There may be many edges between any node pair.

 ### General Graph Structure